matthieujan/imaevm_agl/README_pourNous.md

 sudo update-grub
 ```

-(Ici j'ai redémarrer mon ubuntu, je sais pas si c'est utile, à tester)
+If you try a reboot now, even if you didn't touch anything, you will probably have some violations.
+This appears because the default
+IMA policy check all the files that root can read.

 ### Try a violation

-The default IMA policy check all the files that root can read, so you can choose any files permissions with the command
+Like said before, the default IMA policy check all the files that root can read, so you can choose any files with -r permission for root and edit it.
+You can check files permissions with the command
 ```
 ls -la
 ```

-Find a file that root can edit (ici j'ai pris /etc/mysql/mysql.cnf) and change what you want.
 Then restart your machine and go to /sys/kernel/security/ima and check the file violations, it should be increased by 1.

 ... not finished yet ............................................................................................................................